cirosantilli/notes/stack-overflow/machiavellic-contributor.md

 -   newb without 15 rep asks question.

     If you answer, find all his questions and upvote them, so that he can upvote your answer.

+-   link to questions you've answered on comments at the top of the page.

+    Only link to other questions at the bottom of your answer.